Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 | 503759 | GoPro Chest Harness Adapter / No AUX | Soon™ |

 ### Lid
-- No AUX hasa solid back portion.
+- No AUX has a solid back portion.
-- AUX has a msakk notch cutout giving the JST XH 2.54mm 4P-Pin or 5-Pin connector a bit of additional height.
+- AUX has a notch cutout giving the JST XH 2.54mm 4P-Pin or 5-Pin connector a bit of additional height.

 | Battery | Variant | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |